cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/logs-page.md

 aliases: ["/working_with/console/logs-page/"]
 ---

-Logs page allows you to analyse events/logs produced by your deployments.
+The Logs page allows you to analyse events/logs produced by your deployments.

 Page contains [Resource Filter]({{< relref "working_with/console/widgets/filter.md" >}}) and [Events/Logs Filter]({{< relref "working_with/console/widgets/eventsFilter.md" >}}) widgets for filtering events/logs listed in [Events/Logs widget]({{< relref "working_with/console/widgets/events.md" >}}).